bluesky/tutorials/README.md

 ### BNL JupyterHub deployment on AWS

-The BNL JupyterHub deployment must be manually updated.
+The BNL JupyterHub deployment will automatically pull fresh copies of the *content* but if the software requirements change, the Docker image must be manually updated.

 To build an publish an updated version of the Docker image: